relardev/go-pattern-implement.nvim/README.md

 ## usage

-select range and call `:GoImplement`
+select `interface type` in visual selection and call `:GoImplement`